-Refs' body admits 'significant human error' in Liverpool loss to Spurs
+Refs' body admits 'significant human error' cost Liverpool

 Referees' body PGMOL has admitted the decision to disallow Luis Diaz's goal in nine-man Liverpool's 2-1 loss to Tottenham Hotspur was "a significant human error".

-At 0-0 and with the Reds a man down Diaz's goal was ruled out by an unusually quick VAR decision in which the customary offside line graphic was not shown.
+At 0-0 and with the Reds a man down, Diaz's goal was ruled out by an unusually quick VAR decision in which the customary offside line graphic was not shown.

 "PGMOL acknowledge a significant human error occurred," the statement read.